Design System · Singtel · 2019

 Lay the building blocks.

 Usage guide with aligned naming, visual specs, status indicators, and usage rules.
-Component library for both App and Web — distributing easy-to-use patterns with new releases each sprint.
+Component library for both App and Web, distributing easy-to-use patterns with new releases each sprint.
+We started with a 3-day workshop with designers and developers.
+Through the inception, we were able to learn about what their needs were.

 02